swcarpentry/shell-novice/03-pipefilter.md

 > with 'p') or `preferred.p` (there isn't at least one character after the
 > '.p').
 >
-> When the shell sees a wildcard, it expands it to create a list of
+> When the shell sees a wildcard, it expands the wildcard to create a
-> matching filenames *before* running the command that was asked for.
+> list of matching filenames *before* running the command that was
-> This means that commands like `wc` and `ls` never see the wildcard
+> asked for.
+This means that commands like `wc` and `ls` never see
-> characters, just what those wildcards matched.
-This is another example
+> the wildcard characters, just what those wildcards matched.
+This is
-> of orthogonal design.
+> another example of orthogonal design.

 If we run `wc -l` instead of just `wc`, the output shows only the number of lines per file: